Job interviews are tough. It's as if every interview question was crafted to take you out of the race.

 2. What is a bug?

-A bug is any kind of error, mistake or failure in software code that prevent the software function from executing properly.
+A bug is any error, mistake, or failure in software code that prevents the software function from executing correctly.

 3. What is the difference between severity and priority?